zyzyzy3zy/Fast-DDS/QUALITY.md

 The license for *eprosima Fast DDS* is Apache 2.0, and a summary can be found in each source file.
 A full copy of the license can be found [here](LICENSE).

-[//]: # (TODO JLBuenoLopez-eProsima As far as I know there is no linter automated test that ensures that each file has the license statement)

 There is some third-party content included with *eprosima Fast DDS* which is distributed under the [Boost Software License version 1.0](http://www.boost.org/LICENSE_1_0.txt) and [Zlib license](https://github.com/leethomason/tinyxml2/blob/8c8293ba8969a46947606a93ff0cb5a083aab47a/readme.md#license).

 ### Copyright Statements [3.iv]

 *eprosima Fast DDS* copyright holder provide a statement of copyright in each source file.

-[//]: # (TODO JLBuenoLopez-eProsima As far as I know there is no linter automated test that ensures that each file has the copyright included)

 ## Testing [4]

 ### Feature Testing [4.i]

-Each feature in *eprosima Fas DDS* has corresponding tests which simulate typical usage, and they are located in the `test` directory.
+Each feature in *eprosima Fast DDS* has corresponding tests which simulate typical usage, and they are located in the [`test` directory](test).
 New features are required to have tests before being added.
 Current nightly results can be found here: